Manifold Optimization-based Pilot Allocation for Cell-Free Massive MIMO ISAC Systems: Manifold Optimization for Pilot Allocation

 In the following subsection, we describe the Conjugate Gradient Ascent algorithm used to find the optimal pilot combining matrix $\bar{\mathbf{F}}$ on the complex circle manifold.
 This algorithm iteratively updates the pilot matrix to maximize the sum rate objective, while ensuring the unimodularity constraint is satisfied at each step.
 The procedure is summarized in Algorithm~\ref{alg:steepest_ascent}.

 The algorithm starts by initializing $\bar{\mathbf{F}}^{(0)}$ as a random matrix on the manifold $\mathcal{C}(\tau, K)$.
 At each iteration, the Riemannian gradient of the objective function is computed and projected onto the tangent space of the manifold.
-The search direction is updated using the conjugate gradient rule, which combines the current gradient and the previous search direction to accelerate convergence\cite{Polak1997}, \cite{Shewchuk1994}.

 The step size $\alpha^{(i)}$ is determined via Armijo line search to ensure sufficient increase in the objective function \cite{Nocedal2006}.
 The pilot matrix is then updated using the retraction operator, which projects the new iterate back onto the manifold.
 The process repeats until the change in the objective function falls below a predefined threshold $\epsilon$, or the maximum number of iterations is reached.

-This approach guarantees that each iterate remains feasible and leverages the geometry of the manifold for efficient optimization.
-In order to efficiently solve the manifold optimization problem for pilot design, it is essential to compute the gradient of the objective function with respect to the pilot matrix in closed form.

-The closed-form gradient enables fast and accurate evaluation of the search direction at each iteration, which is crucial for the convergence and computational efficiency of the optimization algorithm.
-Without an explicit gradient expression, one would have to rely on numerical differentiation, which is computationally expensive and less precise, especially for large-scale systems.
-Therefore, deriving the closed-form gradient of the achievable rate with respect to the pilot sequence is a key step in enabling practical and scalable manifold optimization for pilot allocation.

 To compute the gradient of the achievable rate with respect to the pilot sequence $\mathbf{f}_k$, we apply the chain rule

 Let $\text{SINR}_k = \frac{\text{N}}{\text{D}}$, where $\text{N}$ and $\text{D}$ denote the numerator and denominator, respectively.
 The gradient is then